 Just be careful when choosing shutter speed, as a small change can make a huge difference in your results.
-It is better to start using the auto mode and gradually transiting to manual mode once you have grasped the basic concepts.
+Therefore, it is better to start using the auto mode and gradually transition to manual mode once you have grasped the basic concepts.

-I hope this article has made it easy for you to understand shutter speed, and you will be able to apply it more effectively.
+I hope this article has made it easy for you to understand shutter speed, and you will apply it more effectively.

 Remember that to master anything, and you will have to practice a lot.
 So go out in the field and experiment with different shutter speeds so that you can master it.

 Believe me.
-Once you have this concept cleared away, you will make it easier for you to progress in your photography journey.
+Once you have this concept cleared away, it will make it easier for you to progress in your photography journey.